atewari-bot/bank-marketing-campaign/README.md

 | Precision    | 0.71      | High — when it says “positive,” it’s usually right       |
 | Recall       | 0.43      | Moderate — misses more than half of positives            |

+**Summary:**
+* <b>ROC Curve indicates decent overall discrimination:</b> The ROC curve for the 'Yes' class is above the diagonal line, suggesting the model can distinguish between positive and negative classes better than random chance.
+The AUC score of 0.94 confirms this, although there's still room for improvement towards a perfect score of 1.0.
+* <b>Precision-Recall Curve suggests moderate performance for the positive class:</b> The Precision-Recall curve for the 'Yes' class shows a trade-off between precision and recall.
+While the curve is above the baseline (diagonal green line), the shape suggests that achieving high recall might come at the cost of lower precision, which is common with imbalanced datasets.
+The legend position being in the 'lower right' suggests that the curve is likely closer to the bottom and right of the plot area, indicating that at higher recall values, the precision might drop significantly.

 <h>DecisionTreeClassifier model performance metrics<h>
 ![Image](/images/dt_metrics.png)